beattyml1/beattyml1.github.io/index.md

 ---

 # Software Engineer
 I am a full stack web software engineer and core team member for Abstractions Conference and Code & Supply.
-I currently do full stack web development on a TypeScript SPA frontend and multi-service RESTfull C# web API at Net Health.
+I currently do full stack web development on a TypeScript SPA frontend and multi-service RESTfull C# web API at Net Health along.

-I'm passionate about:
+Some things I'm passionate about:

 Great UX, highly maintainable code, fast iterative development and learning, the local software community, continuous learning, positive corporate cultures, and tech diversity.
 I like really hard problems: if you tell me something can't be done I will try to prove you wrong.